shepherdm1atwit/CNN_RPS/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+# About The Project

-RPS_flask is a game of rock paper scissors vs a computer.
-The computer chooses random hand signs to play, but uses a Keras image classification model running on a flask server to recieve client pictures and determine which hand sign the user is showing the camera.
+CNN_RPS is an implementation of the game "rock paper scissors" that a human can play vs a computer through the use of a convolutional neural network.
+The computer chooses random hand signs to play, but uses a Keras image classification model running on a flask backend to recieve images from a web client and determine which hand sign the user is showing the camera.
 Try it out at [rps.CodeSmith.link](https://rps.codesmith.link)!

 ### Built With